marius-m/wt4/README.md

 * A: Try checking settings window, as most of the stuff that is done in the background are printed out.
 That might give you an idea when might not be working.

 ## Changelog

+### 1.0.0

+- Redesigned window to a more simple version in material design!
+- Most of the functionality is already moved, though still missing some parts

 ### 0.9.9.8-EAP